John Robinson (Virginia politician, born 1705): Death and legacy

+Following Robinson's death at Pleasant Hill on the night of May 10/11 (possibly from an attack of kidney stones), he was buried behind the house.
+A historical marker noting his life and burial was placed in what had become known as the "Henry graveyard" (after subsequent owners at Pleasant Hill) by Virginia's Department of History and Conservation in 1946.
+George Washington had bought Pleasant Hill from Robinson's executors for his then-underage stepson John Parke Custis in 1773, and Custis advertised it in the Virginia Gazette before his death in November 1781.
+James Henry (who resigned from the Virginia House of Delegates to become judge of the Admiralty Court) acquired it by 1782, when he became a vestryman of Stratton Major parish and began paying taxes on 1900 acres of land, and Pleasant Hill passed to heirs of Samuel Henry who divided it in 1838, with Henry family members continuing to own at least part until 1899.

-Following Robinson's death at his main plantation on the night of May 10/11, possibly from an attack of kidney stones, his administrators found he had very large debts, as well as promissory notes from a number of fellow planters who were his allies in the House of Burgesses.
+Meanwhile, Robinson's administrators found the late Speaker responsible for very large debts, and also located (mostly uncollectible) promissory notes from a number of fellow planters who were his allies in the House of Burgesses.
 A committee established to examine the treasury accounts found an arrearage of £100,761.
-Robert Carter Nicholas, his successor as treasurer, criticized him by name in the Virginia Gazetter, and as a result of the ensuing scandal, the two offices were not combined again.
-Peyton Randolph succeeded him as Speaker, but chose not to administer Robinson's estate.
-Although three lawyers were appointed as the estate's administrators, Peter Randolph soon died, Peter Lyons chose to not participate actively, and Robinson's former ally Edmund Pendleton performed most of the work trying to both repay creditors and limit the scandal tarring Robinson's former beneficiaries.
+Robert Carter Nicholas, his successor as treasurer, criticized Robinson by name in the Virginia Gazette, and as a result of the ensuing scandal, the two offices were not combined again.
+Peyton Randolph succeeded Robinson as Speaker, but chose not to administer Robinson's estate.
+Although three lawyers were appointed as the estate's administrators, Peter Randolph soon died, Peter Lyons chose to not participate actively, so Robinson's former ally Edmund Pendleton performed most of the work trying to both repay creditors and limit the scandal tarring Robinson's former beneficiaries.